 Am I Eligible for Unemployment Insurance?
 Well, It Depends...

-Each state’s rules are different, so you will want to carefully review your state-specific guidance.
+Each state’s rules are different, so you will want to carefully review your state-specific guidance (which can be found here).
 However, here’s a quick overview of what to expect.

 What is Unemployment Insurance?

 Unemployment insurance provides monetary payments to people who have lost their jobs through no fault of their own.
 Guidelines are developed by each state and meet Federal guidelines.

 Unemployment insurance requires the individual to register with their state.
 It may be two-to-three weeks before you begin receiving your check, so it’s recommended that you file as quickly as possible.